SaadEidGit/PerkManagerProject/README.md

 # PerkHub

 PerkHub is a web application that allows users to manage their memberships, add perks, and discover discounts associated with their memberships.
-This README file provides an overview of the project, its milestones, and how to set it up.

 ## Project Description